-2013 was a transformative year for our institution.
-We became the Mount Sinai Health System by combining the forces of Mount Sinai Hospital and the Icahn School of Medicine at Mount Sinai with those of Beth Israel Medical Center, New York Eye and Ear Infirmary, West and St. Luke’s Hospitals.
+In 2013, the Mount Sinai Health System was formed by combining the forces of The Mount Sinai Hospital and the Icahn School of Medicine at Mount Sinai with those of Beth Israel Medical Center, New York Eye and Ear Infirmary, West and Mount Sinai Morningside Hospitals.
 All these prestigious hospitals bring to the Mount Sinai Health System a long history of excellence in patient care and scientific discoveries.
-And now the Department of Medicine is one of the largest and most multidimensional academic training grounds in the country.
-As we integrate our programs and faculty more fully, we will continue to create a dynamic department that excels in all areas and has an influence on health care policy and practice.
+And now the Department of Medicine is one of the largest and most multidimensional academic training grounds in the country and we continue to create a dynamic department that excels in all areas and has an influence on health care policy and practice.

 In research, we received nearly $100 million from the National Institutes of Health, placing it in the top 15th among graduate medical departments in the country, according to the Blue Ridge Institute for Medical Research.
 We received a $34.6 million grant from the federal Clinical and Translational Science Award Consortium.
 Our faculty leads seven of the 14 interdisciplinary research institutes established by Dennis S. Charney, MD, Anne and Joel Ehrenkrantz Dean of the Icahn School of Medicine at Mount Sinai to facilitate breakthroughs in science.

-In 2012, I was appointed chair of the Department of Medicine.
-As one of the first women to be appointed Chair of Medicine at a top-ranked medical school and the first female chair in New York City, I do not take this position lightly.
-I am pleased to say that there is no glass ceiling or diversity obstacle at Mount Sinai for tomorrow’s talented, professional and eager physicians and scientists.
+I am also pleased to say that there is no glass ceiling or diversity obstacle at Mount Sinai for tomorrow’s talented, professional and eager physicians and scientists.
 We strive to make the Department of Medicine a supportive environment that fosters creativity and personal career development.

-Now, more than ever, we are in a unique position to fulfill our academic medical mission: to provide unsurpassed patient care; to be a conduit for cutting-edge translational research; and to educate and train some of tomorrow’s best doctors.
+We are driven to fulfill our academic medical mission: to provide unsurpassed patient care; to be a conduit for cutting-edge translational research; and to educate and train some of tomorrow’s best doctors.